chrleon/teslacam/README.md

 By default Disk Utility will not show all devices, only defined partitions on those devices.
 We need to change that.

-Either go to `View > Show All Devices` or tap the View button in the top left corner ad set it to `Show all devices`.
+Either go to `View > Show All Devices` or tap the View button in the top left corner and set it to `Show all devices`.
 Keyboard shortcut is `cmd + 2`.

 Your window should look a bit like the one below now.
 Your disk names will differ.
 ![][default-disk]